 Performance of India’s IT Sector over the years

 By 2003, software exports from India accounted for almost 23 percent of India’s total exports.
 India has already acquired a substantial market share in the global customized software development market.
 In 1991, according to a World Bank study, India’s share was almost 11.9 % and by 2019 India’s IT industry stood at $177 billion.
-The exports accounted to $136 billion, employing 4.1 million people.
+The exports accounted for $136 billion, employing 4.1 million people.

-The cloud-based online services and work from home will be used to keep the businesses afloat.
+The cloud-based online services and work from home will be used to keep businesses afloat.
 Gartner, a research company predicts that India’s IT market incomes will expand by a CAGR of 10% to reach $350 billion by 2025.
 Upcoming technologies like big data analytics, cloud computing, and machine learning will drive the growth in IT.

 Employment Opportunities in the Sector

-Indian IT sector is one of the brightest sectors that have seen steady growth in the last years.
+The Indian IT sector is one of the brightest sectors that have seen steady growth in the last years.
 There was an IT boom in the Indian software industry in the 1990s.
 More businesses during this time were established, which subsequently directed a demand for competent techno-savvy professionals.
 Recently software exports grew for a considerable share of Indian exports & contributed significantly to the GDP.

 While initially the IT industry was concentrated around Bangalore, Delhi & Mumbai, lately the focus has shifted to other cities like Hyderabad, Kolkata & Pune.
-An important reason for the shift was establishment of engineering and IT colleges around these cities.
+An important reason for the shift was the establishment of engineering and IT colleges around these cities.
 The colleges kept preparing the talent and qualifications required by these companies.
 Hyderabad, Kolkata & Pune have also emerged as today’s day IT hubs.

 Job Opportunities in IT Industry

-IT sector created 8.73 lakh jobs from 2015 till 2019 according to the Ministry of Electronics and IT (MeitY).
+The IT sector created 8.73 lakh jobs from 2015 to 2021 according to the Ministry of Electronics and IT (MeitY).
 In the year 2019 employment in the IT sector reached 41.40 lakh jobs directly and 1.2 crore jobs indirectly, as was reported by NASSCOM.
 The rural BPOs had 23,000 new jobs created in that year and electronics manufacturing added an additional 6.7 lakh jobs.
 A sizeable portion of the Indian youth in metropolitan areas are employed well with handsome salaries & perks in the BPO jobs.
 IT professionals have a great demand in the job market.

 Indirect Employment Opportunities – There is a subsequent demand for qualified staff in related sectors too.
 Since the companies are shifting their focus to the Tier 2 & Tier 3 cities, avenues are opened for great IT job opportunities.
 IT jobs will also navigate to, telecom, real estate, KPOs, manufacturing, and other sectors.

 On the other side, there are people who have doubts about IT careers.
-The complexity of business systems in IT industry is one of the reasons for such a concern.
+The complexity of business systems in the IT industry is one of the reasons for such a concern.
 To grow individual skills regularly is the utmost important need in this arena.
 If at some time it gets untenable for one person to handle it, uncertainty creeps in.

 Better results are expected in shrinking budgets.
 Also, there can be more worry over outsourcing.
 For others, the inability to pursue skill growth may also prove to be a setback at some point.
 But this can be ascribed to all the fields.

 The world seems impossible to move without IT Sector now.
 It is a developing path and reserves well-paying jobs from the beginning itself.
 Job opportunities are quite high in many foreign companies like Tata Consultancy Services (TCS), Wipro Technologies, Cognizant, Yahoo!, Google, Tech Mahindra, and more.
-Also, India-US technology relationship has also been an important factor determining jobs in IT market.
+Also, the India-US technology relationship has also been an important factor in determining jobs in the IT market.

-The recent US ban on new H1B and L1B visa had a little negative impact and is manageable.
+The recent US ban on new H1B and L1B visas had a little negative impact and is manageable.
 Indian IT companies are also creating thousands of local jobs.
 Years to come bring more promise and push businesses to go for digitization and investment in IT infrastructure.

 There will be a shift towards automation, cloudification, touchless and remote technology.
-Industry’s revenue is predicted to rise by a high with an average growth rate of about 8 percent, so are the jobs intended to grow.
+Industry’s revenue is predicted to rise by a high with an average growth rate of about 8 percent, and so are the jobs intended to grow.